alexvogel/advanced-lane-finding/README.md

 ### 2. Code And Data Setup

-# The code for this project is composed of 3 python files:
+#### The code for this project is located of 3 python files:

 main script:     bin/lane_line_detection.py
 helper module:   lib/helper_lane_lines.py
-tracking module: lib/line.py
+tracking class:  lib/line.py

-# The images for camera calibration is located in the etc directory
+#### The images for camera calibration is located in the etc directory

 calibration images: etc/camera_cal

-# The input data is located in the inp directory
+#### The input data is located in the inp directory

 test images:     inp/img/test_images
 test videos:     inp/vid